Axreub/overleaf-texpress/README.md

-# Overleaf LaTeX Shortcuts
+# Overleaf TeXpress

-A userscript that adds [Latex Suite](https://github.com/artisticat1/obsidian-latex-suite)-style snippet expansion to Overleaf.
+A userscript that adds intuitive and fast snippet expansion to Overleaf.
 Type short triggers and they automatically expand into LaTeX commands.

 ## Installation